+Before we talk about the costs to adopt a foster child, though, you need to understand a few things first.
 Foster care adoption refers to the adoption of children who are considered wards of the state.
 These children have often been orphaned or removed from their homes for their own safety.
-Children range in ages from infant to teenagers and are sometimes adopted as sibling groups, meaning they are adopted into the same family with their biological siblings.

 There are two different ways for prospective adoptive families to adopt a child through foster care:

-For those children whose parents have not had their parental rights terminated there is still a need for temporary – possibly permanent – families.
-These children need temporary homes with foster parents while their parents’ court cases are decided.
+- Foster to Adopt: Children whose parents have not had their parental rights terminated are in need of temporary – possibly permanent – families.
+Temporary homes with foster parents are needed while parents’ court cases are decided.
 If the court then decides to fully terminate the parents’ rights, the children will need permanent homes.
-When extended family members are not available to take the children in, foster parents are given the first opportunity to adopt the children.

-- Matching and Advertising (often free through listing services)
+- Matching and Advertising Fees (often free through listing services)

 - Agency Fees (if applicable)

-Additionally, many children waiting to be adopted are referred to as “special needs” and qualify for adoption subsidies.
-This label often hurts the children as many adoptive families assume the child will requires special medical, educational or other remedial services.
-However, each state has different factors or conditions that qualify a child as special needs.
-These can include:
+Many children waiting to be adopted through foster care are referred to as “special needs”.
+This label often hurts waiting children, because many adoptive families assume the child will require special medical, educational or other remedial services, making it harder for them to find caring, forever homes.

 - Being an older child